cloud-gov/cg-site/_docs/ops/managing-users.md

 ## Resetting TOTP tokens

-Follow the process below for users logging in with a cloud.gov account.
+Follow the process below for users logging in with a Cloud.gov account.

 If the user requesting a reset has any apps, routes, or services in their sandbox or access to any other spaces or orgs, tell them that **[these will be removed]({{ site.baseurl }}{% link _docs/getting-started/accounts.md %}#cloudgov-accounts)** and ask them if we should proceed.
 If they agree: